lzwjava/yinwang.github.io/_posts/2014-01-04-authority.md

 ---
 layout: post
-title: "I and the story of authority"
+title: "I and the Story of Authority"
 ---